f0rmIdabel/SolarMCRT/README.md

     * Total scatterings, total_scatterings
     * Signal to noise ratio, SNR

 This is collected in the file *output.hdf5* in the out/ directory.
+For a ~500x500x450 atmosphere with no boundary cut-off, this will be around 2 GB of data.